UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Is Network Time Protocol available for time synchronisation?

 Network Time Protocol services will initially only be available via public NTP servers.
+A list of public NTP servers operated by NIST can be found [*HERE*](https://tf.nist.gov/tf-cgi/servers.cgi)

 ### Can UKCloud provide SSL certificates or can existing SSL certificates be used?